National Gallery: 21st century

 In the 21st century there have been three large fundraising campaigns at the gallery: in 2004, to buy Raphael's Madonna of the Pinks; in 2008, for Titian's Diana and Actaeon; and in 2012, Titian's Diana and Callisto.
 Both Titians were bought in tandem with the National Gallery of Scotland for £95 m.
 Both of these major works were sold from the collection of the Duke of Sutherland.
 The National Gallery is now largely priced out of the market for Old Master paintings and can only make such acquisitions with the backing of major public appeals; the departing director Charles Saumarez Smith expressed his frustration at this situation in 2007.

 The National Gallery was sponsored by the Italian arms manufacturer Finmeccanica between October 2011 and October 2012.
 The sponsorship deal allowed the company to use gallery spaces for gatherings, and the gallery was used to host delegates during the DSEI arms fair and the Farnborough Airshow.
 The sponsorship deal was ended a year early after protests.

 In February 2014, the gallery purchased Men of the Docks by the American artist George Bellows for $25.5 million (£15.6 million).
 It was the first major American painting to be purchased by the gallery.
 The director, Nicholas Penny, termed the painting a new direction for the gallery, a non-European painting in a European style.
 Its sale was controversial in the United States.

 In 2018, the National Gallery was one of the first public galleries in London to charge more than £20 for admission to a special exhibition, the exhibition in question being of works by Claude Monet.

 In February 2019, an employment tribunal ruled that the gallery had incorrectly classed its team of educators as self-employed contractors.
 The educators were awarded the status of "workers" following legal action brought by 27 claimants.
 The case received considerable press and media coverage.

 In 2024, the National Gallery celebrated its 200th anniversary with a range of programmes, events, and collaborations.

 In September 2025, the National Gallery announced plans for a £375 million expansion project, provisionally titled 'Project Domani'.
 The initiative includes the construction of a new wing behind the existing Sainsbury Wing and a policy change allowing the acquisition of works created after 1900.
 The expansion is scheduled to open in the early 2030s.
+On 7 April 2026 (subject to ratification at the end of a standstill period ending 16 April), the National Gallery announced that Kengo Kuma and Associates with BDP and MICA won the competition to design the new wing.